 Emergency Medical coverage can reimburse you for the costs associated with medical treatment for an illness or injury during your trip.
 This can include coverage for physician services, ambulance services, and hospital charges, among other expenses.

-Medical Evacuation is included alongside Emergency Medical coverage.
-This benefit can arrange for your transportation to the nearest hospital in the event of a medical emergency, and can bring you home if the hospital determines it’s necessary in your situation.
+Medical Evacuation can arrange for your transportation to the nearest hospital in the event of a medical emergency.
+This benefit also can cover the cost to transfer you to another facility or bring you home if the hospital determines it’s necessary in your situation.

-When Travel Insurance Covers Lost or Delayed Luggage
+Travel Insurance Coverage for Lost or Delayed Luggage

-Coverage for lost or damaged luggage is limited to a per item maximum, typically ranging from $250-$500.
+Coverage for lost, stolen, or damaged luggage is limited to a per item maximum, typically ranging from $250-$500.
 If you travel with expensive items, Squaremouth recommends insuring them on your homeowner’s insurance policy.